WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 ## Your Final Project

 - Each day, you’ll build skills in React and understand different ways in which you can use it to build applications.
-- At the end of {Day 4 or the 9th week}, you’ll choose a final project focus.
+- At the end of {Day 4 or the ninth week}, you’ll choose a final project focus.
-- On {Day 5 or the 10th week} in class, you’ll build an application in React based on your project focus area.
+- On {Day 5 or the 10th week}, you’ll build an application in React in class based on your project focus area.
 - At the end of {Day 5 or the 10th week}, you’ll demo your project for the class.

 <aside class="notes">